-- Standard ECG.
-During this test, sensors (electrodes) are attached to your chest and limbs to create a record of the electrical signals traveling through your heart.
-The test may show patterns that indicate sick sinus syndrome, including fast heart rate, slow heart rate or a long pause in the heartbeat (asystole) after a fast heart rate.
+- Electrocardiogram (ECG).
+During this test, sensors (electrodes) are attached to your chest and legs to create a record of the electrical signals traveling through your heart.
+The test might show patterns that indicate sick sinus syndrome, including a fast heart rate, slow heart rate or long pause in the heartbeat after a fast heart rate.

 - Holter monitor.
-This portable device is carried in your pocket or in a pouch on a belt or shoulder strap.
-It automatically records your heart's activity for an entire 24- to 48-hour period, which provides your doctor with an extended look at your heart rhythms.
-This type of monitoring can be very helpful for diagnosing sick sinus syndrome.
+This portable ECG device is carried in your pocket or in a pouch on a belt or shoulder strap.
+It automatically records your heart's activity for 24 to 72 hours, which provides your doctor with an extended look at your heart rhythms.
+You may be asked to keep a diary of symptoms.

-Implantable loop recorder.
-This small device is implanted just under the skin of your chest and is used for continuous, long-term monitoring of your heart's electrical activity.
-An implantable loop recorder may be worn from months to years.
+- Implantable loop recorder.
+This small ECG device is implanted just under the skin of your chest and is used for continuous, long-term monitoring of your heart's electrical activity, particularly if you have infrequent symptoms.

-This test isn't commonly used to screen for sick sinus syndrome.
-However, in some cases, electrophysiologic testing can help check the function of your sinus node, as well as other electrical properties of your heart.
+This test is rarely used to screen for sick sinus syndrome.
+However, in some cases, it can help check the function of your sinus node, as well as other electrical properties of your heart.

 During this test, thin, flexible tubes (catheters) tipped with electrodes are threaded through your blood vessels to various spots along the electrical pathways in your heart.
 Once in place, the electrodes can precisely map the spread of electrical impulses during each beat and may identify the source of heart rhythm problems.

-Your doctor may start by looking at your current medications to see if any of them could be interfering with the function of your sinus node.
-Medications used to treat high blood pressure or heart disease — such as beta blockers or calcium channel blockers — can worsen abnormal heart rhythms.
-In some cases, adjusting these medications can relieve symptoms.
+Your doctor will likely check your current medications to see if any could be interfering with the function of your sinus node, including some medications used to treat high blood pressure or heart disease.
+Your doctor may adjust these medications or prescribe alternatives.

 Pacing the heart